t-koester/Epic-Planer/README.md

 - Small project to learn PHP, HTML, JS, and CSS better.
 - Maybe help my studying.
 - Maybe help other students too.
+- Learn how to use AI for error handeling and styling of a Website.

 **What Will It Do?**
 - Organize studies.